Kristina01111000/Drws_site/README.md

 	- Check on the other sites to make sure they are correct
 - Play with the apk file i get, look for problems
 - test email for the likert scale version of wpforms did not go through

+- talk to him about the auto tabulator name, its a lot